nodejs/node-core-test/README.md

 the experimental test runner introduced Node.js 18.
 This module makes it available in Node.js 16 and later.

-Zero dependencies, basically zero tests (pull requests welcome).
+Zero dependencies, basically zero tests.
 Use at your own risk.

+Pull requests welcome for
+- adding tests
-Also pull requests welcome for keeping this module up to date with node core.
+- keeping it up to date with node core
+- everything else

 If we discover bugs in this implementation, I'm going to report them back to node core.